namitharayasam/namitharayasam.github.io/_pages/about.md

   - /about.html
 ---

-I’m a final-year Computer Science undergraduate at PES University, specializing in Machine Intelligence and Data Science.
-My research interests lie in embodied AI and multimodal learning, with a focus on improving their robustness in high-risk real-world applications.
+I'm an MSR student at the Robotics Institute, Carnegie Mellon University.
+I'm interested in embodied AI and multimodal learning, particularly at the intersection of robustness and real-world deployment.

-Currently, I work on Multi-Agent Path Finding (MAPF) with Rishi Veerapaneni at the Robotics Institute, Carnegie Mellon University.
+Currently, I work on Multi-Agent Path Finding (MAPF) with Rishi Veerapaneni at CMU.
 Previously, I was a research intern at the National University of Singapore, where I worked with [Hannah Brown](https://hannah-aught.github.io/) under the supervision of [Prof. Michael Qizhe Shieh](https://michaelshieh.com/) on adversarial robustness in LLMs.

-My bachelor’s thesis, advised by [Prof. Surabhi Narayan](https://staff.pes.edu/nm1306/), studies modality bias in vision-language models using Partial Information Decomposition.
+My undergraduate studies were in Computer Science at PES University, where I specialized in Machine Intelligence and Data Science.
+My undergraduate thesis explored modality bias in vision-language models through the lens of Partial Information Decomposition.

-Outside of research, I’m a trained Carnatic classical vocalist.
+Outside of research, I'm a Carnatic classical singer, and you'll often find me watching anime and occasionally overthinking life. 💭

-I’m always open to collaboration - feel free to reach out if our interests align, or if you’d simply like to connect!
+I'm always happy to connect, whether for collaboration or conversations that go beyond the usual.

 <!-- Getting started
 ======